shashank1300/gz_wgpu_rt_lidar/README.md

 This project builds on the raytracing sensors provided by the wgpu sensors library.

+## Requirements

+You will need a recent version of rust, a non-apple ray-tracing enabled GPU (NVidia RTX or above, AMD RX6000 and above, steamdeck or intel battlemage)

+## Build from source

 ## Supported platform

 This library is only available as a source build on ROS2 Jazzy.